jay-sarkar/jay-sarkar.github.io/_pages/projects.md

-- Co-moderator, <a href="http://irps.org/wp-content/uploads/2018/01/Storage-and-Memory-%E2%80%93-SSD-SD-DIMM.pdf" target="_blank"> "Resiliency in design, system- level considerations and role of usage analytics”</a> Workshop on Solid-State Storage and Memory “, IRPS 2018.
+- Moderator, <a href="http://irps.org/wp-content/uploads/2018/01/Storage-and-Memory-%E2%80%93-SSD-SD-DIMM.pdf" target="_blank"> "Resiliency in design, system- level considerations and role of usage analytics”</a> Workshop on Solid-State Storage and Memory “, IRPS 2018.